 This course is an introduction to philosophy based on a reading of representative texts from the philosophical tradition.
 The issues connecting the texts to be read center on the nature of human being and experience.

-PHIL 310 - Ancient and Medieval Political Philosophy
+PHIL 310 - History of Political Thought I: Classical and Medieval Political Thought